Next-Generation Neural-Machine Interfaces for Electromyography (EMG)-Controlled Neurorehabilitation

 While neurorehabilitation system design has progressed remarkably over several decades, no system is currently capable of meeting all desired technical specifications for commercial and clinical implementation.
 This project takes a computer engineering approach toward improving EMG-based NMI technology functionality and robustness.
 Software will be developed for managing the sensor status and real-time responses, and novel computing platforms will be implemented to handle the large-scale, data-intensive computations required for responsive neurorehabilitation applications.
 The project integrates research and education through several avenues: enhancement of undergraduate curricula with embedded research experiences, development of a massive open online course on neural machine interface, and initiation of a K-12 through community college outreach program.

-Project supported by 2016 Ken Fong Translational Research Fund, SFSU Center for Computing for Life Sciences (CCLS) Mini Grant, and CSUPERB Faculty-Student Collaborative Research Grant
+Project supported by NSF Disability and Rehabilitation Engineering (DARE) program, Ken Fong Translational Research Fund, SFSU Center for Computing for Life Sciences (CCLS) Mini Grant, and CSUPERB Faculty-Student Collaborative Research Grant

-A video of our real-time experiment can be viewed here.
+A video demonstrating our MyoHMI software controlling a first-person shooter VR game can be viewed here.